 Beyond Tribalism And For the Kingdom

 “Tribalism” has become somewhat of a buzzword in today’s culture.
 Small business owners frequently refer to customers as their tribe.
-Thought leaders who develop a strong following on YouTube often call these followers their tribe.
-Numerous politicians talk about their constituents as those in their tribe.
-Tribalism has seeped into almost every aspect of culture today.
+Thought leaders who develop a strong following on YouTube often refer to these followers as their tribe.
+Politicians talk about their constituents as if they were in their tribe.

-Christians are not exempt from tribalism.
 It’s everywhere.
-In years past, the boundaries of tribalism within the church were usually made up of denominational boundaries.
-Methodists ran with Methodists, Baptists with Baptists, and Presbyterians with…well you get the picture!
+In years past, the boundaries of tribalism within the church were usually defined by denominational lines.
+Methodists ran with Methodists, Baptists with Baptists, and Presbyterians with…well, you get the picture.

 The question is not so much, “What is your dogma or belief?”
 Instead, it is “How do you feel about this issue?”
 How someone else responds to that question determines whether or not they fit into their tribe.

-What Tribalism Does
+Three Things Tribalism Does

 1) Tribalism Draws a Line